hannutt/Stocks-and-dividends-database/README.md

 - Show lowest dividend -> click to get the lowest dividend and company name
 - Show companies that don't pay dividends -> click to get company names

+Files:
+Osinkotietokanta.php is a main file that contains input fields and function buttons. stocks.sql is a sql-file which includes information on stocks, dividends and recommendations.